paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 ### Statutory Notes

 #### References in Text
-Proclamation Number 9233, referred to in subsec. (b)(1), (4), is Proc.
+Proclamation Number 9233 and Presidential Proclamation Number 9233, referred to in subsecs. (b)(1), (4), and (c)(5), is Proc.
 No. 9233, Feb.
 19, 2015, 80 F.R.
 10315, which appears in a table under the heading “National Monuments Established Under Presidential Proclamation”, set out as a note under [section 320301 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section320301&num=0&edition=prelim), National Park Service and Related Programs.

 <a id="section-410jjj-1"></a>